 What Are Mono-Pusher Chronographs?

-One of the most different types of chronographs is the Mono-Pusher, or single push, chronograph.
-As the name eludes to, this version only features one pusher, typically found as an extra button on top of the crown.
+One of the most different types of chronographs is the mono-pusher, or single push, chronograph.
+As the name alludes to, this version only features one pusher, typically found as an extra button on top of the crown.

 This solo button acts the same way as the two pushers; it starts, stops and resets all in one.
 This creates a clean case design since the pusher extends from the crown.

-Many mono-pusher designs feature a bi-compax layout, featuring two subdials on the dial.
+Many mono-pusher designs feature a symmetrical subregister layout with two subdials on the dial.
 Watches featuring this layout typically only count minutes whilst the central dial chronographs seconds.
 Meanwhile, the other subdial features the running seconds.

-The Longines Heritage 1935 is a modern day example of a mono-pusher chronograph.
-Discover more from Longines.
+The Longines Heritage 1935 (check out our review of it) is a modern day example of a mono-pusher chronograph.

 What Are Rattrapante Chronographs?